 Share different file types up to 1.5 GB

-WhatsApp recently included ability to send PDF files but that is no match to Telegram’s file sharing abilities.
-You can almost any file types including documents, zip, PDF etc. on Telegram along with the usual media files.
-Also, you can send files up to 1.5 GB, unlike WhatsApp, where you can share files up to a meager 100 MB (limited to 16GB for media).
+There is no match for Telegram’s file sharing abilities as you can send almost any file type including documents, zip, PDF etc. on the messenger besides the usual media files.
+On Telegram, you can send files up to 1.5 GB, unlike WhatsApp, where you can share files up to a meager 100 MB (limited to 16GB for media).

 Thanks to its cloud based sync feature, Telegram supports multi-device sessions, so you can start chatting on one device and continue it on another.
 All the messages too are synced between devices in real time, so it’s quick and efficient.
 You can even check your active sessions in the app to know the devices in which your Telegram account might be active.

 Telegram includes Super groups, which can hold up to 1000 members along with cool public as well as private channels.
 Channels are essentially broadcasting to a larger audience and it can hold unlimited members.
 When you send a message through a channel, the message is sent through the channels name.
 A public channel has its own username and can be searched & joined by any Telegram user.
 A user can even send mute messages in channels along with the ability to edit sent messages.